Safe Routes to School E-News

 The Southern California Regional SRTS network started in January 2010 with funding from Kaiser Permanente.
 This network is focusing on policy change for the Southern California Association of Governments (SCAG) region of 190 cities and 18 million people.
 The network has developed an exciting Regional Platform to advance Safe Routes to School, complete streets, a Regional Bike Network and improved planning, data collection and evaluation for bike/ped facilities and programs.

 For more information on state DOT efforts for Safe Routes to School in California, see Caltrans’ webpage.
-To join the southern California or state networks, contact Jessica Meaney, California Policy Manager for the National Partnership, who is based in Los Angeles.
+To join the southern California or state networks, contact Jessica Meaney, California Policy Manager for the Safe Routes Partnership, who is based in Los Angeles.

 Through its Safe Routes to School program, the Massachusetts Department of Transportation (MassDOT) has developed partnerships with nearly 350 elementary and middle schools in 116 communities to educate and encourage students to walk and bicycle to school.
 In order to support these partnerships, MassDOT will spend $4.42 million for Safe Routes initiatives in fiscal year 2011.
 While the Safe Routes to School program reaches only 7 percent of eligible students nationally, the Massachusetts Safe Routes program is reaching 25 percent of students.